This is a guest post by Kate Storm, writer at Our Escape Clause.

 • Open Cenotes – Open cenotes are like natural, open pools, and they can be more or less deep.
 Some of the open cenotes are also connected to an underground river passage (which makes them great for diving!).
 An example of an open cenote is Cenote Carwash near Tulum.

-• Semi-open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
+• Semi-Open Cenotes – As the name implies, this type of cenote has some parts that are exposed and some portions that are partially hidden by a cave.
 An example is Cenote Calavera (one of my favorite cenotes!).

 • Cave Cenotes – This type of cenote can be accessed via a land-level entrance.
 Once you make your way in, it opens up to an underground pool which can have both shallow and deep areas.
 Cenote Samula, which I’ll tell you all about in this post, is a cave cenote.